-We are excited to embrace the latest technology to provide expanded access, improved communication and cost savings for our stockholders and the Company while providing stockholders with the same rights and opportunities to participate as they would have at an in-person meeting.
+We are excited to continue to utilize the latest technology to provide expanded access, improved communication and cost savings for our stockholders and the Company while providing stockholders with the same rights and opportunities to participate as they would have at an in-person meeting.
 Having held successful virtual meetings since 2017, we believe hosting a virtual meeting will enable increased stockholder attendance and participation, because it permits stockholders to participate from any location around the world.
-Furthermore, in light of the ongoing COVID-19 pandemic, as part of our effort to maintain a safe and healthy environment for our directors, members of management and stockholders who wish to attend the Annual Meeting, we believe that hosting a virtual meeting is in the best interest of the Company and its stockholders.
-You will be able to attend the Annual Meeting online and submit your questions by visiting www.virtualshareholdermeeting.com/SELB2022.
+You will be able to attend the Annual Meeting online and submit your questions by visiting www.virtualshareholdermeeting.com/SELB2023.
 You also will be able to vote your shares electronically at the Annual Meeting.

-What if during the check-in time or during the annual meeting I have technical difficulties or trouble assessing the virtual meeting website?
+What if during the check-in time or during the Annual Meeting I have technical difficulties or trouble accessing the virtual meeting website?